HubTou/PyLists4C/DOC.md

 ```

 ### listPopNth(n)
-Removes the element at the specified position and returns it (you'll have to listClear() it after use!)
+Removes the element at the specified position and returns it (you'll have to free it after use with listClear())
 ```C
 extern LIST* listPopNth(LIST** ppList, long n);
 ```